Skip to content

 The movement is driven from the hips and performed in three parts:

-2. Repeat toward the left leg
+2. The same movement is performed toward the left leg

-3. Repeat the sequence once more
+3. The sequence is repeated once more

-4. Move forward toward the center
+4. Finally, the body moves forward toward the center

 Purpose